-At Eyrescroft Primary, children begin to read in Reception using Phonics, with the support of the ‘Jolly Phonics’ learning scheme where they can associate an action with each phoneme.
-This then leads to and runs alongside the synthetic Phonics scheme, Letters and Sounds (DfES, 2007), where children concentrate on speaking and listening skills, preparing them for learning to read by developing their phonic knowledge and skills.
+At Eyrescroft Primary, children begin to read in Reception using the synthetic Phonics scheme, DfE accredited, 'Little Wandle Letters and Sounds Revised'.
+Children concentrate on speaking and listening skills, preparing them for learning to read by developing their phonic knowledge and skills.

 To start, children are immersed in activities which promote listening to environmental and instrumental sounds, body percussion, rhythm and rhyme, alliteration and voice sounds.
 They then begin oral segmenting and blending of familiar words, embedding their learning within language-rich provision and activities.
 Children then begin to distinguish between speech sounds and blend and segment words orally.
 They will learn the letter names (grapheme) and sound (phoneme) of each letter of the alphabet, then begin to represent each of 42 phonemes by a grapheme blending to read.
 Children then broaden their knowledge of graphemes and phonemes, learning alternative pronunciations.
 Children progress to read longer and less familiar texts independently and with increasing fluency.